gvwilson/sensibleadventures/cloudherd/reboot.md

 ## Chapter 2.
 Rescue

+*   carryover
+    *   Rash is there and teases with Sensy (Noxy doesn't catch the romantic undercurrent)
+    *   Indy gets up to introduce Dorbu
+        *   we discover that Noxy is the mayor's daughter
+    *   Noxy is distracted by the tiger, and barely notices the boy beside him with half-healed scars on his cheek
+        *   Rash: "Is your mother going to let him sleep in the village?"
 *   goals
     *   introduce Bonzon and Tasteless (the villains)
     *   first mention of Noxy's emerging ability